corybagozzi/modular-agentic-code-review/README.md

 # Modular Code Review System

-A flexible, composable code review framework that adapts to your needs.
-Mix and match modules for efficient, targeted reviews.
+A flexible, composable code review framework for Claude Code.
+Mix and match security and performance modules to create targeted reviews that fit your needs.

-**🎯 35% more token-efficient than monolithic prompts while catching 20% more security issues.**

-> Based on real-world testing: Modular approach found 3 P1 vulnerabilities vs 2 P1 for monolithic, using 18K tokens vs 28K tokens.

 ---